 Please reference product Instructions for Use for more information regarding indications, warnings, precautions, contraindications and adverse events.
 Additional potential adverse events may be associated with endovascular aneurysm repair in general.
 Refer to the Instructions for Use provided with the endograft for additional potential adverse events.

 CAUTION: Federal (USA) law restricts these devices to sale by or on the order of a licensed healthcare practitioner.
 See package inserts for full product information.

-CAUTION: EndoAnchor™ implant locations should be based upon a detailed examination of the preoperative CT imaging in cases involving irregular or eccentric plaque in the intended sealing zone(s).
+CAUTION: EndoAnchor™ implant locations should be based upon a detailed examination of the preoperative CT imaging in cases involving irregular or eccentric plaque in the intended sealing zones.
 EndoAnchor™ implants should be implanted only into areas of aortic tissue free of calcified plaque or thrombus, or where such pathology is diffuse and less than 2mm in thickness.
 Attempting to place EndoAnchor™ implants into more severe plaque or thrombus may be associated with implantation difficulty and suboptimal endograft fixation and/or sealing.